gitrdm/ragms02/docs/adr/0003-ingestion-method.md

 4. The RAG service ingests the updated file and updates its vector index.
 5. The watcher logs the successful ingestion.

+## Ignore Patterns for Ingestion and File Watching

+The ingestion system and file-watcher sidecar both support robust exclusion of files and directories using a shared `.ragignore` file.
+This file uses `.gitignore`-style syntax and can be customized per project.
+The ignore logic is implemented using the `pathspec` library and a shared utility, ensuring that both real-time and batch ingestion respect the same patterns.

+- On startup, the watcher loads `.ragignore` and applies the patterns to all file system events.
+- Bulk ingestion scripts also load `.ragignore` and skip ignored files/directories during recursive scans.
+- Patterns can be customized to exclude any files, directories, or file types as needed.

+See `examples/ignore_utils.py` and `examples/watch_with_ragignore.py` for implementation details.

+---

 ## Consequences
 - Ensures the RAG system is always up-to-date with the latest code and DSL changes.
 - Manual full loads give explicit control for major events or recovery.